afernandezrios90/sonarqube-influxdb2-exporter/README.md

 - All active projects and their metrics and tags
 - The list of tags used to use tag filter in the dashboards

+Two sample dashboard definitions are provided as well:
+- Detailed dashboard
+  - User is able to select one project, pre-filtering by Tag
+  - For a given project, it displays the last value of 4 most common rates: Reliability rating, Security rating, Technical Debt rating & Cove coverage
+  - For a given project, it displays the historical value of 4 most common metrics: bugs, vulnerabilities, code coverage & code smells

+- Executive dashboard
+  - User is able to select one tag
+  - For a given tag, it displays the historical value of 4 most common metrics for all the projects with that tag: bugs, vulnerabilities, code coverage & code smells

+Constraints:
+- Proper tagging system is encouraged.
+Project with no tag won't be displayed as the pre-filter is done by tags.

 ### Build the exporter from the repo
 ```bash
 docker build https://github.com/afernandezrios90/sonarqube-prometheus-exporter.git -t {yourDockerRepo}/sonarqube-influxdb2-exporter